coleifer/peewee/docs/peewee/database.rst

 Below the :py:class:`Model` level, peewee uses an abstraction for representing the database.
 The :py:class:`Database` is responsible for establishing and closing connections, making queries, and gathering information from the database.
+The :py:class:`Database` encapsulates functionality specific to a given db driver.
+For example difference in column types across database engines, or support for certain features like sequences.
+The database is responsible for smoothing out the quirks of each backend driver to provide a consistent interface.

-The :py:class:`Database` in turn uses another abstraction called an :py:class:`BaseAdapter`, which is backend-specific and encapsulates functionality specific to a given db driver.
-Since there is some difference in column types across database engines, this information also resides in the adapter.
-The adapter is responsible for smoothing out the quirks of each database driver to provide a consistent interface, for example sqlite uses the question-mark "?" character for parameter interpolation, while all the other backends use "%s".
+The :py:class:`Database` also uses a subclass of :py:class:`QueryCompiler` to generate valid SQL.
+The QueryCompiler maps the internal data structures used by peewee to SQL statements.

 For a high-level overview of working with transactions, check out the :ref:`transactions cookbook <working_with_transactions>`.